danielvarab/danielvarab.github.io/content/_index.md

 ## About Me
-I do research on multilingual text summarization in low-resource settings where transparency and data-efficiency is key.
-I am currently working on building datasets and quantifying the quality of data in an automatic fashion.
-I am an industrial Ph.D. at Novo Nordisk and am part of the [NLP North](https://nlpnorth.github.io/) research unit at the IT University of Copenhagen.
-I am supervised by [Christian Hardmeier](https://christianhardmeier.rax.ch).
+Hi and welcome to my spot on the internet!
+I am an industrial Ph.D. at Novo Nordisk and am part of the Natural Language Processing research group, [NLP
+North](https://nlpnorth.github.io/), at the IT University of Copenhagen (ITU).
+I am honored to be supervised by [Christian Hardmeier](https://christianhardmeier.rax.ch).
+My research interests lie in the practical challenges of text summarization, such as aquiring data, building multi-and crosslingual systems, and exploring synergies between extractive and abstractive system designs.
+I have in the past spent much time building datasets and have as of late shifted my focus towards system design.

 ## Publications
+- *(EMNLP 2022) Experimental Standards for Deep Learning Research: A Natural Language Processing Perspective*
 - *(EMNLP 2021) MassiveSumm: A very large-scale, very multilingual, news summarisation dataset*
 - *(LREC 2020) DaNewsroom - A Large Scale Danish Summarization Dataset*
 - *(NoDaLiDa 2020) The Danish gigaword project*